Constitution and Bylaws

 Section 4 - Only elected messengers who attend the Association’s Annual Meeting shall be named in the minutes of the Association.

 Section 5 - The Annual Meeting and Executive Board Meetings are governed by the most recent version of Robert’s Rules of Order, unless superseded by these Constitution and By-Laws.

 Section 6 - The foregoing rules may be altered or amended at any Annual Meeting by two-thirds of the members present.

-Section 7 - All business shall be conducted in the second session of the Annual Meeting if feasible at the moderator’s discretion and according to the agenda.
+Section 7 - All business shall be conducted in the Annual Meeting at the moderator’s discretion and according to the agenda.